 The cooling chamber of the cave temple is peaceful and calm.
 Hardly any tourists come here so you’ll get to enjoy the serenity alone.

-And thus, the chamber is a nice and cosy location to visit after ascending up the cave side.
+And thus, the chamber is a nice and cosy location to visit after climbing up the cave side.

 Plus, you can only see the impressive 100-year-old massive stalactite hanging from the cave’s ceiling from inside the temple!